deltachat/deltachat-pages/en/help.md

 ### Deleted myself.

-- No. As you're no longer a group member, you cannot add yourself again.
+- OK.
+As you're no longer a group member, you cannot add yourself again.
   Ask any other group member to re-add you.